awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

    1. **Reboot Behavior**: \(Optional\) Specify one of the following reboot behaviors if your MOF file execution requires rebooting:
       + **AfterMof**: Reboots the instance after all MOF executions are complete\.
 Even if multiple MOF executions request reboots, the system waits until all MOF executions are complete to reboot\.
       + **Immediately**: Reboots the instance whenever a MOF execution requests it\.
-If executing multiple MOF files that request reboots, then the instance will be rebooted multiple times\.
+If running multiple MOF files that request reboots, then the instance will be rebooted multiple times\.
       + **Never**: Instances are not rebooted, even if the MOF execution explicitly requests a reboot\.

    1. **Use Computer Name For Reporting**: \(Optional\) Enable this option to use the name of the computer when reporting compliance information\.
 The default value is **false**, which means that the system uses the instance ID when reporting compliance information\.